Register | My Account | Contact Us | (562) 426-7049

 Advantages

-3. Uniform Coatings: The method produces uniform and even coatings across large areas.
+3. Uniform coatings: The method produces uniform and even coatings across large areas.

 4. Versatility: It can be used for a wide range of materials, both conductive and insulating.

-5. Cost-Effective: Thermal evaporation is often more cost-effective than other thin film deposition techniques.
+5. Cost-effective: Thermal evaporation is often more cost-effective than other thin film deposition techniques.

 Thermal Evaporation Deposition and R.D.
 Mathis Company

 As a leading manufacturer of thin film deposition equipment, R.D.
 Mathis has been at the forefront of providing innovative solutions for researchers and industries that rely on precise thin film deposition.
-As technology continues to advance, we’ll play a pivotal role in advancing the capabilities and applications of thermal evaporation.
+As technology continues to advance, we consequently play a pivotal role in advancing the capabilities and applications of thermal evaporation.

 Visit our website to learn more.